SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 3. Check out out [store for people who love creativity](#).
 We have some awesome products and if you have any suggestions for new products, we'd love to hear them.

 Bonus: If you wouldn't mind sharing our Resources page with someone you know, we create out content for free and would like to share it with as many people as possible.

-## What we're up to now

-Skymouse is almost 2 and a half years old, and it's been a very educational experience.
-Our services have shifted from full-service marketing to a website-only company and then to a branding company.

-> Over time, we realized business owners need more people visiting their website and buying their products/services.

-So we decided to focus our services.

-We decided to focus on _driving traffic to websites and converting users to paying customers_ with targeted ad campaigns and webpage optimization.

-It's not an easy task, but at the end of the day design and websites don't mean anything if visitors aren't doing what they were meant to do.

-Whether they sell clothes, retro kitchen appliances, or online courses for origami—business need people to visit their website and need them to take action from there.

-So how do we do that?

-That's the problem we set out to solve for ourselves, and we hope to help others do it too.